burggraf/pg_openai/README.md

 #### override settings (json, optional)
 A block of `json` settings can be sent in this third parameter.
 These settings override anything set in the selected **configuration set**.

+## Settings
+Every call to the OpenAI API is managed by a group of settings, conveniently stored as a JSONB object.
+To keep things simple, default settings are provided inside the function(s).
+You can override these settings with **configuration sets**.
+Each **configuration set** is stored as a single row in the `ai.settings` table.
+Furthermore you can override any of these **configuration sets** by passing specific values to your function call.

+The precendence of settings works like this:
+1. `override settings` sent as the 3rd parameter of the `create_completion` function call are used first.
+2. Settings in the selected (or default) **configuration set** are used if a setting is not provided above.
+3. Hard-coded function default settings are used if a setting is not found in either of the above places.

 ### Examples:
 Below are examples ranging from simply sending a prompt, to including a named **configuration set**, to overriding specific settings for each individual API call.